ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Q: How do we always end up at, "Whatever we did was okay, but somehow it stopped working"?

 A: Some things are just inevitable:
-* Degradation
+* Degradation: things start to wear out because of time
-* Dysfunction
+* Dysfunction: once things wear out, they stop working
-* Expiry
+* Expiry: after they stop working, things start to decay and fall away

-However, these also stimulate positive change: Degradation stimulates maintaining, transforming TODO check dysfunction stimulates innovating, challenging and expiry stimulates creating, starting over.
+However, these also stimulate positive change: degradation stimulates the idea of maintaining things and transforming them. dysfunction drives innovation and challenging things and expiry stimulates creating and starting over.

-Why?
+Why does this happen?

-* Change drives the need to adapt
+* Change drives the need to adapt.
+If we're not adapting, things are going to fail.
-* Interdependency drives the need to collaborate
+* Interdependency drives the need to collaborate.
-* Imperfection drives the need to iterate
+* Imperfection drives the need to iterate.

-These are the drivers of Agile and Lean methods!
+Surprise, surprise: adaption, collaboration and iteration are the drivers of Agile and Lean methods!

-What are our options?
+#### What are our options?

 SWARM!